Category: Musings

 Why do we Feel Like We Are Making Choices

-So naturally the sticking point for me if we truly have no free will, why do we feel so strongly that we do??
-And why do we feel it’s so important to have the freedom to choose?
+So, naturally the sticking point for me is: if we truly have no free will, why do we feel so strongly that we do??
+Why do we feel it’s so important to have the freedom to choose?
 There must be some point to it.

 Studies suggest that when we are exposed to the idea that our behavior is predetermined, we are more likely to cheat, steal, act aggressively or otherwise act in ways that is not in societies best interests.
-2 3 4 It’s quite a fascinating concept.
-It implies that we are prone to succumbing to our worst impulses if it weren’t or a sense of agency over the outcome.
+2 3 4 It’s quite a fascinating phenomena.
+It implies that we are prone to succumbing to our worst impulses if we don’t believe we have a sense of agency over the outcome.

 Why have the feeling at all?
-Why not just have this built into our subconscious or unconscious and have this running in the background?
+Why not just have our decision and actions built into our subconscious or unconscious and simply have this running in the background?

-But it still doesn’t quite get to the answer of why we need to feel we have made a decision and how the feeling itself is important.
+But it still doesn’t quite get to the answer of why we need to feel we are free to make a decision and how the feeling of freedom to decide is so important.

-The Feeling of Free Will, More Than Society Control
+The Feeling of Free Will, More Than Social Control

 The feeling of agency is critical for us, and even dictates the level of stress we experience in certain circumstances.
-If the free will was only about morals, I can’t help but wonder why it bleeds into other area of our human experience.
+If the free will was only about morals (i.e. our belief that we have free will prevents us from simply giving into to to the idea nothing we do matters), I can’t help but wonder the feeling of agency bleeds into other areas of our human experience like how we handle stress.

 Studies have repeatedly shown that we feel we have some control, we can handle stressful experiences much better.
 Studies of learned helplessness have also indicated that when we learn that nothing we do can influence the outcome of a repeated negative event, we eventually give up and do nothing even when escape later could be possible.

 Additionally, people experience psychological reactance when we perceive certain freedoms are being threatened, or our choices are being limited.
-Psychological reactance is the phenomena of being motivated to regain a freedom after it’s been lost or threatened and usually accompanies resistance, feeling uncomfortable or even hostile.
+Psychological reactance is the phenomena of being motivated to regain a freedom after it’s been lost or threatened.
+When our freedom is threatened, it is usually accompanied by resistance, the feeling of discomfort or even hostility.
 We frequently see this in marriages, work environments and families.

 We just don’t want to be pressured or compelled to do something by someone or something else.
 Just think about those times when someone has tried to manipulate or compel you to do something or think a certain way.
+We resist.
 It explains why the “hard sell” so often fails.
-Why teenagers rebel only to later to fall in line once they have move into full independence?
+It explains why teenagers rebel only to later conform to the rules once they have moved into full independence.

 Can We Even Live It?

 So damn again.
-If he can’t do it, then perhaps this rabbit hole really is just an intellectual indulgence.
+If he can’t do it, then perhaps this rabbit hole for the search of easy compassion really is just an intellectual indulgence of mine.

-The real question around free will that is the impetus behind all this: Why get worked up by anything anyone does?
+The real question around free will that is the impetus behind all this: Why get worked up by anything anyone else does?
 Why not just let go of things I am still holding on to?
-Why not just forgive yourself?
+Those old resentments that we all have.
+The frustrations and aggravations.
+Deeper down: those self-recriminations, the little guilts, the buried shame, why not just learn to forgive yourself?

 All the way skimming right by the realization that I can’t even think in a way to assume I don’t have free will.

 Before I wrote about this, I felt my life snapping back to exactly what it was only moments later.
 After I spent some time really thinking about this, I thought it would be easier.
 Sure.
-I thought about it.
+I thought about free will and the lack of it, and how to be truly compassionate and all that.
 For brief moments at a time.
 Then snap.
 There it is.
 The distraction of regular life.
+People are still annoying.

 Clearly this is a practice.